 Every year, the entire Tribe gathers to review our successes and challenges, celebrate our achievements, and make plans and commitments for the future.
 The Kilimanjaro’s 9th Annual Summit took place at the Intercontinental Hotel Double Bay, Sydney.
 The Summit gives every member of our team the opportunity to make input into how we can “sharpen the spear” and make improvements over the next year.

 Our special guest speaker this year was Andrew O’Keefe.
 Andrew is the author of Hardwired Humans and The Boss.
 He is an associate of three of Australia’s leading business schools.
 In 2011, as he did in 2008, Andrew joined with the chimpanzee expert Dr Jane Goodall when she was in Australia to speak to business audiences about the implications of our social instincts for the leadership of organisations.
-To read all about the day and our special guest speaker, visit our page here.
+For more information, read all about the day and our special guest speaker here.

 Corporate Social Responsibility is important to Kilimanjaro as a company, and to the members of our Tribe, as we try to give back to the communities that contribute to our own success.

 Therefore, on September 13th, the KC tribe got together for RU-OK Day (as we do every year).
 By simply asking our fellow Team Members how they are going today, Kilimanjaro strengthens our organisational culture and helps in a small way to remove the stigma around mental health.